 Live chat experiences as a consumer

-17% rated their experience as a 2; 26% rated their experience as a 3; 48% rated their experience as a 4; and 9% rated their experience as a 5.
+About 17% rated their experience as a 2, 26% rated their experience as a 3, 48% rated their experience as a 4, and 9% rated their experience as a 5.

 Most of our questions, though, dealt with live chat experiences as businesspeople, including the plugins they use, and their thoughts on user experience and productivity.
 Overall, the majority of people we surveyed believe that every business should use live chat plugins, but at 65%, this majority isn’t overwhelming.
 This makes sense given that our group’s average live chat experience as consumers was mixed to positive.

 When we asked whether the marketers currently use live chat plugins on their own websites, we found that the majority (88%) do.
 No one plugin clearly won out over the others in popularity, however.
 We received 10 distinct answers: ActivEngage, Drift, GupShup, Intercom, LiveChat, Manychat, Tawk.to, Tidio, WhosOn, and Zendesk Chat.
 And the four most popular programs were separated by eight percentage points or less: Tawk.to won out (but not by much) at 17%, followed by LiveChat and Manychat at 13% each.

 We also asked them about the average volume of customers who reach out through live chat plugins daily.
 Understandably, this varies based on the size of each company; here’s how they responded.
 About 26% have an average of 0–10 customers reaching out daily, 30% have 11–50 customers reaching out per day on average, 17% have an average of 51–100 customers reaching out daily, and 4% have 100–500 customers reaching out per day on average.